Last updated on January 2nd, 2019

 Emails and instant message conversations should be gathered and saved, including the dates and times of communication.

 Telephone records can also be helpful as long as the phone service is able to provide an itemized bill or receipt showing the phone numbers that calls were made to and received from.

 Correspondence via Facebook and other social media sites may also serve as evidence of your relationship.
-To use Facebook posts or other non-traditional online communication methods, you can take screen shots of specific conversations and interactions to be used as evidence of your relationship.
+To use Facebook posts or other non-traditional online communication methods, you can take screenshots of specific conversations and interactions.

 If you have a wedding date and you are in the process of arranging the ceremony, a wedding announcement and other documents associated with the ceremony would be great additions to your application package.

 Whatever stage of the wedding planning process you find yourself at – whether it’s little more than casual conversation or full-blown reservations and announcements – it’s a good idea to include some kind of evidence with your application.

 Essentially, the State Department sees the act of “putting your money on the line” as significant proof of a valid marriage.
 For this reason, things like receipts for venue bookings or flower orders are strong pieces of evidence.